Note: This swimming tip article may contain affiliate links. Please read the disclosure for more info.

 On the other hand, you can also easily become overheated in a warmer pool, so be careful.

 Swimming out there in the open water could be dangerous, especially if there are boats and other water sport athletes around your area.
 To decrease the chance of a collision with someone who might not see you, brightly colored swim caps should always be worn.
+And if you swim solo, a swim buoy makes you even more visible and keeps your essentials dry.

 Choosing the Right Material (and What to Avoid)

-How to Put On Your Swim Cap
+How to Put On a Swim Cap (Without Ripping It)

 The below video can help you with the proper technique on how to put your swim cap on.